JanCaha/qgis-cpp-plugin-r/README.md

 C++ plugin for [QGIS](https://qgis.org/) that allows running [R](https://cran.r-project.org/) directly from QGIS in form of interactive R Console (in the ways similar to QGIS's native Python Console).

-The plugin is highly experimental and quite likely to break!
+The plugin is highly experimental and quite likely to break and cause QGIS fails!

 ![](https://img.shields.io/badge/lifecycle-experimental-orange)